 Streetlight and Porchlight Shelters Meal Ministry

 This ministry provides meals on the third Friday of each month to the homeless youth staying in shelters run by Janus Youth Services – the Porchlight and Streetlight Shelters.
 The Streetlight shelter provides short-term housing for 30 homeless youth, ages 13 to 20 who work with a case manager to exit street life.
 The Porchlight shelter provides emergency housing for 30 youth, ages 13 to 20, who are new to the streets or in immediate need of shelter and aid.
 This shelter serves over 500 youth every year by providing a safe place to sleep, nourishing meals, and hygiene facilities.
 Volunteers from St. Michael’s are needed to prepare fried or baked chicken (18 pieces), casseroles, canned fruits and vegetables, bread, cereal, cookies, and other components of dinner and breakfast.
-You can drop off your donation at St. Michael’s by 3pm on third Fridays if you’d like to help.
-Visit the Janus Youth Services web site to find out more about this organization’s services.
+You can drop off your donation at St. Michael’s by Sunday afternoon if you’d like to help.
+Email Meg Ruby if you would like to learn more about this ministry at St. Michael’s, or visit the Janus Youth Services website to find out more about this organization’s services.

 Trader Joe’s Food Transfer Program

 Help distribute donated food from Trader Joe’s to the Harbor Light Shelter in Old Town and to the Northeast Emergency Food Program every Tuesday through Sunday at 6:30 am and 11:00 am.
 Both regular and back-up volunteer drivers are needed.
 A van, pickup truck, or station wagon works best for this ministry.

 Thank you to all of our St. Michael’s parishioners who are reaching out and making a difference in the lives of others!